Learning low-rank latent mesoscale structures in networks: Algorithm for Network Denoising and Reconstruction (NDR)

-Our network denoising and reconstruction (NDR) algorithm (see Algorithm~\ref{alg:network_reconstruction}) builds on the idea in the preceding paragraph.
-Suppose that we have a network $\G=(V,A)$, a $k$-chain motif $F=([k],A_{F})$, and a network dictionary $W$ that consists of $r$ nonnegative $k \times k$ matrices $\mathcal{L}_{1},\ldots,\mathcal{L}_{r}$. \commHL{ We provide two options to reconstruct $\G$.
-In one option, we use uniformly random homomorphisms from the distribution $\pi_{F\rightarrow \G}$ in \eqref{eq:def_embedding_F_N} (option $\mathtt{InjHom}=\texttt{F}$).
-In the other option, we use only the injective homomorphisms, which means that we instead use the distribution $\pi_{F\hookrightarrow \G}$ in \eqref{eq:def_embedding_F_N_inj} (option $\mathtt{InjHom} = \texttt{T}$).
-The latter option has a larger computational cost, but it has better theoretical properties with respect to the NDL algorithm (see Algorithm~\ref{alg:NDL}).
-To sketch how the NDR algorithm with $\mathtt{InjHom}=\texttt{F}$ works, suppose that we sample homomorphisms $\x_{0},\dots,\x_{T}$ from the distribution $\pi_{F\rightarrow \G}$.
-For each $t\ge 0$, we approximate the mesoscale patch $A_{\x_{t}}$ (see \eqref{eq:def_A_F_patch}) by a nonnegative linear combination of latent motifs $\mathcal{L}_{i}$ and we then take the {mean} of the values of each entry $A(a,b)$ for all $t\in \{{1}, {\ldots}, T\}$.
-However, because sampling a homomorphism $\x_{t}:F\rightarrow \G$ from $\pi_{F\rightarrow \G}$ is not as straightforward as uniformly randomly sampling $k \times k$ patches of an image, we generate a sequence $(\x_{t})_{t\in \{0, \ldots,T\}}$ of homomorphisms using an MCMC motif-sampling algorithms (see Algorithms~\ref{alg:glauber} and~\ref{alg:pivot}). {The} NDR algorithm with $\mathtt{InjHom}=\texttt{T}$ works similarly, but it uses injective homomorphisms that are generated from the injective motif-sampling algorithm (see Algorithm~\ref{alg:motif_inj}). }
+Our network denoising and reconstruction (NDR) algorithm (see Algorithm~\ref{alg:network_reconstruction}) uses the idea in the preceding paragraph.
+Suppose that we have a network $\G=(V,A)$, a $k$-chain motif $F=([k],A_{F})$, and a network dictionary $W$ that consists of $r$ nonnegative $k \times k$ matrices $\mathcal{L}_{1},\ldots,\mathcal{L}_{r}$.
+We provide two options to reconstruct $\G$.
+In one option ($\mathtt{InjHom} = \texttt{F}$), we use uniformly random homomorphisms from the distribution $\pi_{F\rightarrow \G}$ in \eqref{eq:def_embedding_F_N}.
+In the other option ($\mathtt{InjHom} = \texttt{T}$), we use only the injective homomorphisms, so we instead use the distribution $\pi_{F\hookrightarrow \G}$ in \eqref{eq:def_embedding_F_N_inj}.
+The latter option has a larger computational cost, but it has better theoretical properties for the NDL algorithm (see Algorithm~\ref{alg:NDL}).
+To sketch how the NDR algorithm with $\mathtt{InjHom} = \texttt{F}$ works, suppose that we sample homomorphisms $\x_{0}, \ldots,\x_{T}$ from the distribution $\pi_{F\rightarrow \G}$.
+For each $t\ge 0$, we approximate the mesoscale patch $A_{\x_{t}}$ (see \eqref{eq:def_A_F_patch}) by a nonnegative linear combination of latent motifs $\mathcal{L}_{i}$ and we then take the {mean} of the values of each entry $A(a,b)$ for all $t \in \{1, \ldots, T\}$.
+However, because sampling a homomorphism $\x_{t}:F\rightarrow \G$ from $\pi_{F\rightarrow \G}$ is not as straightforward as uniformly randomly sampling $k \times k$ patches of an image, we generate a sequence $(\x_{t})_{t\in \{0, \ldots,T\}}$ of homomorphisms using an MCMC motif-sampling algorithm (see Algorithms~\ref{alg:glauber} and~\ref{alg:pivot}).
+The NDR algorithm with $\mathtt{InjHom} = \texttt{T}$ works similarly, but it uses injective homomorphisms that are generated from the injective MCMC motif-sampling algorithm (see Algorithm~\ref{alg:motif_inj}).